Buttons are an essential part of every page. From navigation to taking action; buttons can be used in various ways.

 Changing the button's appearance

 You can also choose to fully design the button however you like.
-You do this by clicking on Use custom formatting:
+You do this by clicking on Use custom styling.

-π‘Tip: give your buttons a contrasting colour compared to your main colour.
+π‘Tip: give your buttons a contrasting colour compared to your primary colour.
 This ensures your buttons stand out more.

 Button groups